Nesousx/masoopy-web/content/posts/2021-02-21-THM-HackPark.md

 ![HackPark Admin Pass](/images/2021/02/HackPark_Admin_Pass.png)

 We try them in RDP, and boom!
-We are in :
+We are in as `SYSTEM` :

 ![HackPark Admin RDP](/images/2021/02/HackPark_Admin_RDP.png)